ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 Communication: Shifted forces in molecular dynamics
 J. Chem.
 Phys.
 134, 081102 (2011); https://doi.org/10.1063/1.3558787

 Thermodynamic quantities depending explicitly on the free energy are generally quite sensitive to how large is the cutoff.
 Examples include the location of the critical point, the surface tension, and the solid–liquid coexistence line.
-For such quantities even a cutoff at 2.5 $$\sigma$$ gives inaccurate results, and in some cases the cutoff must be larger than 6 $$\sigma$$ to get reliable results.
+For such quantities even a cutoff at 2.5 $$ \sigma $$ gives inaccurate results, and in some cases the cutoff must be larger than 6 $$ \sigma $$ to get reliable results.

 > ## Specifying Truncation of LJ Potential in GROMACS